Iron Absorption: How Your Genes Decide Whether You Need More or Less

 What Mosaic covers

-Your Mosaic report includes an iron absorption tendency gauge in the Micronutrients section.
+Your Mosaic report includes an iron absorption tendency reading in the Micronutrients section.
 It indicates whether your genetics predispose you toward higher or lower iron absorption, and what that might mean for your dietary and supplementation choices.
 As always, this works best alongside blood work (ferritin, serum iron, TIBC) and a conversation with your practitioner.